jnozzi/cocoadev.com/markdown/FileIsOnCD.md

 ----

-Why do you care specifically about General/CDs?
+Why do you care specifically about CDs?
 You can quite easily find out if a file is writable.

 ----